siewmeng/sm/file03_do_try_catch.md

 **do try catch**
+To implement **do-try-catch**, there are 3 portions in the program must be in place;
+1. *Define errors*.
+2. *A function that is able to produce these errors*.
+3. *Main code that uses this function must be able to receive these errors when occurs*.

 It stands for **structure**.
 It is a user-defined datatype that consists of a set of variables and/or constants.

 The syntax for structure is